Foot and mouth disease casts shadow over Eid festival in Indonesia

-JAKARTA (REUTERS) - An outbreak of foot and mouth disease in Indonesia threatens to disrupt a ritual of slaughtering animals to mark the festival of Eid al-Adha this year, with livestock traders in the world's largest Muslim-majority nation bemoaning low sales.
+JAKARTA • An outbreak of foot and mouth disease in Indonesia threatens to disrupt a ritual of slaughtering animals to mark the festival of Eid al-Adha this year, with livestock traders in the world's largest Muslim-majority nation bemoaning low sales.

-In the lead up to celebrations, makeshift pens housing cows and goats typically appear around busy thoroughfares in the Indonesian capital and around the country.
+In the lead-up to celebrations, makeshift pens housing cows and goats typically appear around busy thoroughfares in the Indonesian capital and elsewhere around the country.

 Traditionally, devout Muslims slaughter the animals and share the meat with the poor.

-But this year the spread of foot and mouth disease (FMD), a contagious viral disease that impacts cattle, sheep, goats and pigs, has significantly dampened sales.
+But this year, the spread of foot and mouth disease - a contagious viral disease that impacts cattle, sheep, goats and pigs - has significantly dampened sales.

 More than 317,000 animals have been infected in 21 Indonesian provinces, largely on the most populated islands of Java and Sumatra, with more than 3,400 animals culled, according to government data.